Grief Loneliness: What I’ve Learned From Withstanding Loss

-One-on-one support from a therapist or counselor may also benefit those who are struggling with loneliness as they grieve the loss of a loved one, especially if they don’t have family or friends nearby.
+One-on-one support from a therapist or counselor may also benefit those who are struggling with loneliness as they grieve the loss of a loved one, especially if they don’t have family or friends nearby and are grieving alone.

 “As lonely as you might feel, do reach out to a counselor for support,” Dr. Kevorkian told me.

 “If you’d prefer not to, please write down your thoughts in a journal.
 I suggest journaling to so many people who just roll their eyes at me, but once they’ve given it a shot they can’t thank me enough.”